 The distribution of wealth management products, depending on the type of product, is subject to different sets of laws, regulations and rules.
-Our group is engaged in, and subject to regulations applicable to, the distribution of publicly raised funds (including asset management plans issued by securities firms), privately raised funds, exchange administered funds.
+Our group is engaged in, and subject to regulations applicable to the distribution of publicly raised funds (including asset management plans issued by securities firms) and privately raised funds.